Tuesday, 31 January 2023

 Beaufort Island

-We’ve lost a day crossing the International Dateline, when and where I’m not sure so today is either 31 January or 1 February.
+We lost a day crossing the International Dateline, when and where I’m not sure so today is either 31 January or 1 February.
 No matter we have entered and are now navigating the Ross Sea, sometimes referred to as the ‘Last Ocean’.
-It, and a large volcanic island, were discovered by James Clark Ross around 1840; the two large volcanoes – Erebus and Terror, are named for two ships in Ross’s expedition.
-Ross also discovered the gigantic ice shelf 600km long and up to 50m above the water extending out to the open sea – many huge icebergs have broken off the ice shelf over 100s of years and some have run aground at the mouth of the Ross Sea.
-The sea is a very rich, productive marine ecosystem and that led in 2016 to it being determined a marine protected area, the world’s largest.
+It, and a large volcanic island, were discovered by James Clark Ross around 1840.
+The two large volcanoes, Erebus and Terror, are named for two ships in Ross’s expedition.
+Ross also discovered the gigantic ice shelf almost 1000 km long, 800 km wide and up to 50m above the water extending out to the open sea.
+Many huge icebergs have broken off the ice shelf over 100s of years and some have run aground at the mouth of the Ross Sea.
+The Sea is a very rich, productive marine ecosystem and that led in 2016 to it being determined a marine protected area, the world’s largest.

 It was very cold!